-6 No-Fail Ways To Achieve Any New Year’s Resolutions For 2018
+6 No-Fail Ways To Achieve Your 2020 New Year’s Resolutions

-Determine what you actually need to do to achieve your goals that’s your master plan.
+Determine what you actually need to do to achieve your goals.
 Maybe you’ll have to wake up an hour earlier to write your best-selling novel, or spend one lunch hour a week volunteering with a nonprofit organization.
 “To succeed, you have to schedule your goals and make them part of your life,” advises Fortgang.
 “Put a system in place that will support change by giving you the structure you need.”
 Plus, these habits of successful people are worth a try.

 “When you break your goal down into smaller parts, it becomes more controllable, less daunting and more attainable,” says Christa Wagner, professional organizer and owner of Savvy Solutions.
 Lofty goals often feel overwhelming, which leads to procrastination and incompletion.
 Wagner uses her own life as an example: “I have about 10 books I want to write.
 To reach my goal in six months, I’ve broken it down into daily and weekly tasks.”